Machine Semiotics: Methods

 is the latest update of $u$. \end{definition}

 After those preparations, we introduce our reinforcement algorithm as follows.

 Algorithm \ref{alg:reinf} continuously checks whether an utterance has been presented to the agent before.
 If this was not the case, rule \ref{it:r1} applies, otherwise, the system switches into mode \ref{it:r2}.
 In both cases, we assume that an empty utterance (\ref{it:r1.1}, \ref{it:r2.2.1}) means that the operator endorses the current action state of the machine.
-However, if the utterance is not empty, the user does not agree with the machine state (\ref{it:r1.2}, \ref{it:r2.2.2}).
-For our simple model of the cognitive heating with binary action space \eqref{eq:actions}, the current state $a$ is just changed into its opposite state $\neg a$.
+However, if the utterance is not empty, the user does not agree with the new machine state (\ref{it:r1.2}, \ref{it:r2.2.2}).
+For our simple model of the cognitive heating with binary action space, \Eq{eq:actions}, the current state $a$ is just changed into its opposite state $\neg a$.
 Yet, for a more complex setting with more than two states, the agent has to find the appropriate response.
-The most simple way to achieve this, is by probing all possible consequences through trial and error.
+The most simple way to achieve this, is by probing all possible consequents through trial and error.
 More suitable solutions could exploit Markov decision processes (MDP) for instance \citep{SuttonBarto18}.
 Particularly special cases are the rules \ref{it:r2.1} and \ref{it:r3}.
-Apply \ref{it:r2.1} takes place when the utterance belongs to the acquired lexicon and the antecedent of its meaning is associated with a known consequent.
-Then, the agent carries out the prescribed state transition.
-Finally, our revision rule \ref{it:r3} revises an entire history of unaccepted utterances starting with the earliest unaccepted utterance immediately following the most recently accepted utterance.
-The revision rule rests on the implicit assumption that the state transition induced by the current utterance is the one desired by the user, thereby replacing all ``wrongly'' learned consequences in the history by the current one, such that the previously learned antecedents are mapped to the current consequence.
+Apply \ref{it:r2.1} takes place when the utterance belongs to the acquired lexicon and the antecedent of its meaning is associated with a known consequent, expressing a conventional implicature made by the machine.
+Then, the agent simply carries out the prescribed state transition.
+Finally, our revision rule \ref{it:r3} revises an entire history of unaccepted utterances immediately following the most recently accepted utterance that reinitialized a local history.
+The revision rule rests on the implicit assumption (another kind of conversational implicature) that the state transition induced by the current utterance is the one actually \emph{meant} by the user, thereby replacing all ``wrongly'' learned consequents in the history by the current one, such that all previously learned antecedents are mapped to the current consequent.
 Moreover, this rule assumes that a sequence of unaccepted utterances indicates an abiding misunderstanding between the user and the agent that must be ruled out at once by the latest revision.

 One obvious property of the algorithm \ref{alg:reinf} is stated as the following proposition. \begin{proposition} The meaning of silence accepts any epistemic state, $\mng{\epsilon} = \id$. \end{proposition}